3 Keys to Salary Negotiations

 - I suggest that you add together all of your “bare” expenses in order to see how much money you will need to make.
 I have provided an example of how to do this below.
 I chose “average” costs for each category.
 If you move to a larger city these costs may be higher and may be lower in a smaller city.
 Check newspapers online to learn how much an apartment is renting for in the city you may live in.

 Be careful thinking that fringe benefits are money in your pocket.
 If your company offers to pay for your health insurance, that is money in your pocket.
-If they offer you an extra weeks vacation, that is not money in your pocket.
+If they offer you an extra week of vacation, that is not money in your pocket.
 You can’t pay your rent with vacation time.